Fenet-damena/a2SV-final-task/README.md

 ## 🔖 Bookmark Feature

 ### ⭐ Bookmark Toggle on Job Card
-Users can click the star icon to **add/remove jobs from bookmarks**.
+Users can click the bookmark icon to **add/remove jobs from bookmarks**.
 ![Bookmark Toggle](./public/screenshots/bookmark1.png)

 ---